Why Exercise is Important for People with Neuromuscular Conditions

 About one million people in the US have Multiple Sclerosis (MS), which is the result of damage to the coating of the nerves in the central nervous system (i.e. brain and spinal cord).
 Exercise has been shown to improve feelings of fatigue and increase muscle strength and balance which are all common symptoms of MS. Additionally improved bladder and bowel function and better mood have all been reported with exercise.
 Because decreased heat tolerance is associated with MS, exercising in a pool can be a great way to do full body exercise.

 No matter what your situation, it is important to remember that anyone can benefit from physical activity.
-While, all adults are encouraged to get 150 minutes of moderate aerobic exercise and two or more days of strengthening exercises per week, it is important to work within your abilities.
-Here at the Research Park Fitness Center our staff work with people with a range of abilities and conditions including those mentioned above, and we would love to help you with your exercise routine to fit your needs.
+While, it is recommended that all adults get 150 minutes of moderate aerobic exercise and two or more days of strengthening exercises per week, it is important to work within your abilities.